shoopapa/ai-gear/README.md

 Takedown Speed: Measure how quickly you execute takedowns.
 Escape Velocity: Analyze your ability to break free from opponents.
-Intensity and Stamina: Monitor your heart rate and energy expenditure during matches.
+Intensity and Stamina: Monitor your energy expenditure during matches.
-Precision Strikes: Assess your accuracy and effectiveness in landing strategic strikes.

 Performance Trends: AI Gear doesn't just provide real-time data – it also compiles your performance history, helping you identify strengths, weaknesses, and areas for improvement over time.